maboroshin/translation/TranslationPlatform.md

 >You may **not use the site to harass** other users.
 ----
 [Weblate Terms of Service](https://weblate.org/terms/): ***No code of conduct can be found.***
+>3.5: The User agrees to refrain from use of the Service in bad faith and/or deliberately causing any damage to the Service.

+This seems like a close concept.
+The intent of the attack to others is unclear.